 Night vision – Usually included as standard in most wifi security cameras.
 Check the quality of the night-time footage – it should be on a par with the quality of any daytime footage.
 Some will use LEDs to illuminate the room which can alert intruders, whereas others use infrared lighting to invisibly light up the area at night.

 Camera apps and hubs – Wifi security cameras can usually be controlled with a downloaded app for your Android or Apple smartphone.
 The apps allow you to change settings, watch a live feed of the view from the camera, review recorded footage or even adjust its view using pan and zoom controls.
 Some will form into smart hubs – a collection of cameras than synchronise to one single app – giving you control over your home wifi security camera network.

 Facial recognition – Some wifi security cameras include facial recognition, which you can train so the camera can recognise family and friends.
 This is useful so the camera can send you an alert when a family member arrives home safely, or it can switch off when family members are at home.

 External use – Most wifi security cameras can only be used in the home.
-However, if you have a powerful wifi router at home, your wifi network may extends outside and into the garden.
-If using a camera outside, look for a model that is weatherproof or waterproof, and ideally battery operated unless you can connect it to the mains safely.
+However, if you have a powerful wifi router at home, your wifi network may extend outside and into the garden.
+If using a camera outside, look for a model that is weatherproof or waterproof, and ideally battery-operated unless you can connect it to the mains safely.